Elections: BJP’s Sunny Deol wins first Lok Sabha bid, defeats sitting Gurdaspur MP by 82,000 votes

 Deol’s stepmother, actor Hema Malini, retained her Mathura constituency of Uttar Pradesh by a margin of 2,93,471 votes against mahagathbandhan candidate Kunwar Narendra Singh of the Rashtriya Lok Dal.

-Prime Minister Narendra Modi will become the first leader to win the post with a simple majority twice in a row.
+Prime Minister Narendra Modi will become the first leader to win the post with a simple majority twice in a row since 1971.
 By 7.30 am on Friday, the Election Commission of India has declared results in 511 of 542 constituencies.
 Modi’s BJP has won 290 of these.
 The party is ahead in 13 of the other constituencies where counting is still under way.